achintesw/spendhen-finance-app/README.md

 **Solution:** Used modular arithmetic for day-based frequencies and date comparison for monthly intervals.

 ### Key Learning
 Balancing feature richness with UI simplicity requires ruthless prioritization.
 The folder pattern emerged after realizing a flat list of 10+ categories felt overwhelming.
 The Income/Expenses folders came from users who wanted a clear distinction between "money coming in" and "money going out."
+Additionally, balancing design and utility is a very fine line, as the end product needs to aesthetically fit a certain mold, but still maintain high level of functionality.

 ### What I'd Do Differently
-Start with even more defined structure.
+Start with an even more defined structure.
 Create a strong white paper indicating my key goals and how to achieve them.
-From there, build a cohesive path towards creation of various facets of the application.
+From there, build a cohesive path towards the creation of various facets of the application.

 ---